 Remove stems from spinach if too thick or long.
 Puree spinach in food processor or blender till pureed and looks like baby food, takes a few minutes so be patient.

-Beat eggs and sugar till light and creamy.
+Beat eggs and sugar till light and creamy, add vanilla.
 Add oil, lemon juice and 1 cup pureed spinach mix well.

 In a separate bowl sift flour, baking powder, and salt (I use a whisk and blend in a bowl) and blend into spinach mixture for 1 minute.
 Pour into greased 3L (13×9 inch)Pyrex glass pan.